Serving up Cartagena’s best breakfast with a social mission to boot, Café Stepping Stone, is a really great way to kickstart your day in Cartagena.

-Tom’s brilliant brunches and healthy eating recipes have been a serious hit with the flashpacker crowd craving avocado toasts, flat whites and falafel burgers on their travels.
+Hannah and Tom’s brilliant brunches and healthy eating recipes have been a serious hit with the flashpacker crowd craving avocado toasts, flat whites and falafel burgers on their travels.

 The very reasonable brunch for two includes a veritable smorgasbord of fresh fruit, eggs how you like them served with spinach, avocado mushrooms on homemade bread with coffee and orange juice.

 Throw an hour of all-you-can drink bloody Marys into the mix and you have Cartagena's most desirable breakfast.

 Rammed to the rafters on the weekends, Café Stepping Stone, thrives on the familiarity of its menu for those in search of some home comforts on the road.